 However, the very precision of the image can detract from the richness of its texture, in inverse proportion to the sophistication of the technologies used to produce it.
 Contrast ratio is integral to this, and the term refers to the relationship between the light emitted (the luminance) by the brightest white on a television screen compared to the darkest black.
-A high contrast ratio makes blacks seem deeper, although all dark television images are compromised when the ambient light in the room where they are viewed erases the distinctions between levels of blackness.
-Television screens have backlighting to increase the luminance of their images, but are designed to reduce or switch off the backlighting when a mostly or fully black image is shown.
-Without selective dimming of the backlighting, contrast ratio is greater so white looks brighter and black looks darker.
+A high contrast ratio makes blacks seem deeper, although all dark television images can be compromised when the ambient light in the room where they are viewed erases distinctions between levels of blackness.
+Television screens have backlighting to increase the luminance of their images, but are designed to reduce or switch off the backlighting when a mostly, or fully, black image is shown.
+With selective dimming of the backlighting, contrast ratio is greater so white looks brighter and black looks darker.
 The best way of viewing What Where would be on a screen with full-array local dimming, where backlighting reduction can be accurately applied to the dark parts of the image, or on a new OLED set where backlighting is replaced by diodes that emit their own light and can be left switched off and thus completely black.
-But such precision was not wholly what Asmus wanted, because he wanted to retain tone and texture, rather than expect it to be simulated by the viewer's screen technology, 'so what Ben [Denham, the editor] might do is to reverse it a little bit to get away from the mathematics of the digital to a sort of poetics, to sort of put some poetry back into it which the old way, the old style, may have had in terms of overall atmosphere.'
+But such precision was not wholly what Asmus wanted.

+so what Ben [Denham, the editor] might do is to reverse it a little bit to get away from the mathematics of the digital to a sort of poetics, to sort of put some poetry back into it which the old way, the old style, may have had in terms of overall atmosphere.